 While it seems obvious that tires are going to wear down over time, this is not just about the amount of time they are on the road.
 Even a spare or unattached tire will degrade with time.
 Some experts will say that drivers should replace their tires after six years.
 But it is recommended that you do not keep your tires ten years after their manufacture date.

 You can find out how old your tire is using the last four numbers on your tire’s DOT (Department of Transportation) code.
 Your DOT number is part of the inner ring of numbers on your tire’s sidewall.
 The four-digit code at the end stands for which week out of the year and which year it was manufactured.
-So, a number of 1820 means the tire was made in the 18th
+So, a number of 1820 means the tire was made in the 18th week of 2020.

-Tire thread refers to the surface that stays in contact with the road, as opposed to the grooves.
+Tire tread refers to the surface that stays in contact with the road, as opposed to the grooves.
 Tread gradually gets worn down as you drive.
 A new tire for most vehicles usually has between a 9/32 and 11/32 inch tread depth.
 You need a good tread depth to drive.
 It is what causes the friction that grips the road.
 And the grooves divert water and debris in the street.
 If you let it get worn down too short, you cannot drive safely on the road.
 The legal limit is 2/32’’.
 But it is recommended you get them replaced before the tread depth gets down to 4/32’’.

 You can do a rough test yourself using a penny at any point.
 All you have to do is place a penny upside-down into the tread grooves.
 From there, if you can see all of Lincoln’s head, then you know you need a tire replacement.
 However, if the tread covers the top of his head, you know your tread depth is above 2/32’’.